What is psychodynamic psychotherapy?

 Couples

-· Identity shifts related to ageing, caregiving or changing life roles
+Identity shifts related to ageing, parenthood, caregiving, and evolving life roles

 Psychodynamic therapy is not only for people who face difficulties but also people who want to understand themselves better and seek personal growth and a greater sense of fulfilment.